ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 erin: not confident we can understand and rank material if we can't train on it. the thing a lot of people want to say is "i want the status quo ante with respect to search engines, but not new things"

-martin: because the new category doesn't say anything about training, it's irrelevant to this question. when we say yes to this ai output thing we're essnetially not saying anything about the training of the model. if we say there's a big black box and all we care about is what comes out of the box...
+martin: because the new category doesn't say anything about training, it's irrelevant to this question. when we say yes to this ai output thing we're essentially not saying anything about the training of the model. if we say there's a big black box and all we care about is what comes out of the box...

 erin: with the hybrid proposal we put together, there's a category of use that is constrained. we need to think more about how training and search interact.